 *via a focusrite interface to compensate for my laptop's bad soundcard, though this admittedly is still probably a stupid, quality-destroying way to listen to music

-― lazy rascals, spending their substance, and more, in riotous living (Merdeyeux), Monday, 12 February 2018 23:16 (six months ago) Permalink
+― lazy rascals, spending their substance, and more, in riotous living (Merdeyeux), Monday, 12 February 2018 23:16 (eight months ago) Permalink

 Onkyo or Yamaha make really great low priced 2 channel receivers, with phono input